 # As a task in a flow

-To use the component as a task in a flow within one of your projects:
+Complete the following steps to use the component as a task in a flow within a project:

 - Go to Projects > Flows.